 Hill Tribe Museum

-If you want to know more about the Thai hill tribes, then check out the Hill Tribe Museum of Chiang Rai.
+If you want to learn more about the Thai hill tribes, then you should visit the Hill Tribe Museum of Chiang Rai.
 It is located on Thanalai Road, right next to the iconic restaurant Cabbages and Condoms.
-In this museum you will learn about the former lives of the various hill tribes living in the mountains (Akha, Karen, Lisu and Meo.
+In this museum, you will learn all about the life of the different Thai tribes living in the mountains, such as the Akha, Karen, Lisu and Meo.
 The history of opium cultivation is also described in detail in the museum.
-If you are interested, you can book trekking tours and excursions for visiting the hill tribes and buy typical handicrafts in the store.
+If you are interested, you can book trekking tours and excursions to the hill tribes and buy typical handicrafts in the store.

-Another spectacular thing to see in Chiang Rai is the Wat Huay Pla Kang Temple, also known as the 9 Tier Temple.
+A spectacular attraction of Chiang Rai is the Wat Huay Pla Kang Temple, also known as the 9 Tier Temple.
 Particularly impressive is the approximately 69 meter high statue of the Goddess of Mercy Guan Yin, but also called “Big Buddha of Chiang Rai”, which can be seen from afar thanks to its imposing size!
-The elevator takes you up to the head of the Buddha, which is richly decorated on the inside walls and offers a view of the wide landscape.
-This temple complex is one of the new temples of the city and a visit to this extraordinary attraction is highly recommended.
+The elevator takes you up to the 25th floor, to the head of the statue, which is richly decorated on the inner walls and offers a view of the vast landscape.
+This temple complex is among the new temples of the city, and a visit to this extraordinary attraction is really recommended.

 Oub Kham Museum